Jackyuanx/Jackyuanx.github.io/_pages/about.md

   - /about.html
 ---

-I am Xiuyuan (Jack) Yuan, and I am a first year undergraduate research student with the School of Computing, ANU College of Engineering, Computing and Cybernetics under the supervision of [Dr. Lei Wang](https://leiwangr.github.io/) (ANU).
+Mr. Xiuyuan (Jack) Yuan is a second-year undergraduate research student at the School of Computing, ANU College of Engineering, Computing, and Cybernetics.

-I am very enthusiastic about AI and Machine Learning research projects.
-I believe that these computer science areas will be the centre point of next-generation's technologies, as it is applicable in every single discipline, due to flexibility and adaptability of modern machine learning methods, the applications are endless.

-I am interested in participating in research and building/fitting models for tasks, so feel free to reach out to me via my email, as I am available for activities such as kaggle competitions.

-<p>&nbsp;</p>

-<h2>Research interests</h2>
-* Action recognition
-* Video image Processing
-* Deep learning
-* Data augmentation
-* Autonomous driving
-* Object detection
+Currently, he is a summer scholar engaged in researching video dynamics distillation, supported by the National Computing Infrastructure (NCI).
+As a participant in the Summer Research Internship Program, he has been awarded with the ANU Summer Research Scholarship.
+Under the supervision of [Dr. Lei Wang](https://leiwangr.github.io/) (ANU & Data61/CSIRO), he actively contributes as an assistant researcher, delving into topics such as multi-modal foundation models, robust anomaly detection in human-centric videos, and scalable models using video dynamics distillation.

+He is also the lead researcher in developing light-weight video data formats, capable of efficiently distilling motions at various granular levels.
+His research has the potential to significantly impact safety and security, future cities, IoT, agribusiness, and defense, with applications in health, wellbeing, safety, and innovative industries.

+His work centers around exploring advanced technologies, to support all areas of science and society, ultimately providing national benefits.
+Additionally, Xiuyuan is a recipient of the Australian Government Digital Cadetship at the Attorney-General's Department.

+His research interests encompass action recognition, video image processing, and deep learning.

 <h2>Awards</h2>
 * <strong>Summer Research Internship Program</strong> at ANU School of Computing